kubernetes/community/communication/slack-guidelines.md

   - If you are open sourcing a project DO THAT FIRST, we cannot accommodate every organization's open sourcing launch plans.
   - The purpose of Slack is to organize an existing community, not seed new ones.
-  - Moderators look at contributor activity, adoption and community concensus around a project, otherwise Slack becomes a vehicle for promotion instead of promulgation.
+  - Moderators look at contributor activity, adoption and community consensus around a project, otherwise Slack becomes a vehicle for promotion instead of promulgation.
   - Establishing and maintaining a Slack channel should be an inflection point